Brachial plexus injury: Treatment

 Treatment for brachial plexus injuries includes orthosis/splinting, occupational or physical therapy and, in some cases, surgery.
 Some brachial plexus injuries may heal without treatment.
 Many infants improve or recover within 6 months, but those that do not, have a very poor outlook and will need further surgery to try to compensate for the nerve deficits.
 The ability to bend the elbow (biceps function) by the third month of life is considered an indicator of probable recovery, with additional upward movement of the wrist, as well as straightening of thumb and fingers an even stronger indicator of excellent spontaneous improvement.
 Gentle range of motion exercises performed by parents, accompanied by repeated examinations by a physician, may be all that is necessary for patients with strong indicators of recovery.
+Furthermore, in a systematic review it has been noted that physical therapy interventions in children is able to improve range of motion, muscle strength, bone mineral density, and shoulder function; this can help children regain some or all the function they initially lost.

 The exercises mentioned above can be done to help rehabilitate from mild cases of the injury.
 However, in more serious brachial plexus injuries surgical interventions can be used.
 Function can be restored by nerve repairs, nerve replacements, and surgery to remove tumors causing the injury.
 Another crucial factor to note is that psychological problems can hinder the rehabilitation process due to a lack of motivation from the patient.
 On top of promoting a lifetime process of physical healing, it is important to not overlook the psychological well-being of a patient.
 This is due to the possibility of depression or complications with head injuries.